ItzLevvie/MicrosoftTeams-msinternal/README.md

 ![image](https://user-images.githubusercontent.com/11600822/214683223-591d9551-2d4b-4cf5-9e2e-23aa4c1c81f9.png)

 > **Note**:
-> As of Wednesday, January 25, 2023, these builds are based on Electron 16 and may change in the future.
+> As of Thursday, January 26, 2023, these builds are based on Electron 16 and may change in the future.

+> **Note**:
+> Installing these builds does not necessarily mean you will have access to new features earlier than everyone else.
+> For more information, please visit https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-release-processes-why-do-i-not-see-a-feature-but/ba-p/2110426

 ## What are experimental builds?